particuleio/website/content/blog/cicd-github-registry.en.md

 Title: Automatic build with Github Actions and Github Container Registry
 Date: 2020-09-06
 Category: Github
-Summary: With Github Actions/Registry you can have one tool to store your code, build it and push it into a Docker Registry
+Summary: With Github, you have one tool to store your code, build it and push it into a Docker Registry
 Author: Romain Guichard
 image: images/thumbnails/github-actions.png
-imgSocialNetwork: images/og/terraform-githubaction.png
+imgSocialNetwork: images/og/github-registry-actions.png
 lang: en
 ---